s311354/Louis/_posts/2022-01-14-Introduction_of_Basic_Graph_Traversal_Algorithm.md

 }
 </span></code></pre></div>

 The solution was initially extracted from [Shortest Distance][shortest] and then reworked.
-The basic functions for caculating the shortest distanc are a follows:
+The basic functions for caculating the shortest distanc are as follows:
 - Traversing 2D grid by BFS algorithm
 - Store visited count and distance between two buildings